Do’s and Don’ts in Singapore: A Guide to Safe and Enjoyable Travels

 When Singaporeans use escalators or stairs, they stand on the left and walk on the right.
 So, if you’re going up an escalator, step to the left to make room for people walking.
 Singapore also has bike lanes and footpaths for people to walk on.
 Don’t walk in the bike lanes; instead, walk on the paved walkways.
 This makes things easier and less frustrating.

 Singaporeans make sure that everyone gets their turn by forming orderly lines.
 You can use these lines to order food or get on a train.
-Newcomers should watch how the people who live there act.
+Newcomers should watch how the people act who live there.
 Join the line instead of cutting in.

 Be Respectful of the Culture and Locals